DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/scholarships-and-bursaries.md

 A scholarship is paid over a minimum of 10 months by your teacher training provider across the duration of your course.
 They will confirm when you will get the payments.

 You will not need to pay tax or National Insurance on scholarship payments.

+You do not have to pay a scholarship back.

 ### How to apply for a scholarship